oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * Discussion on holder binding and privacy of stored credentials
    * Add some context about SD-JWT being general-purpose despite being a product of the OAuth WG
    * Use ES256 instead of RS256 in examples
+   * A bit more in security considerations for Choice of a Hash Algorithm (1st & 2nd preimage resistant and not majorly truncated)
    * Fix the Document History (which had a premature list for -03)

    -02